pivotal/docs-tap/cli-plugins/insight/triaging-vulnerabilities.hbs.md

 [CycloneDX's Vulnerability Exploitability eXchange (VEX)](https://cyclonedx.org/capabilities/vex/) specification, and is designed specifically to work with Tanzu workloads.

-For information about this feature, see [SCST - Store data model definition](../../scst-store/data-models-and-concepts.md).
+For information about this feature, see [Data models and concepts for SCST - Store](../../scst-store/data-models-and-concepts.md).

 ## <a id='prerequisites'></a>Prerequisites